NidhikumariVadodariya/NidhisRuler/README.txt

 5:58 PM
 Started Assignment bit late due to health seriousness...
 Create new project and give name NidhisRuler..
+Create READEME file for writing progress of the project..
+Create GitHub link for saving all the data and can be cloned when needed..
 Added controller "RulerController"..
 Got failed to execute and had errors in executing controller functions..